 West Health includes the nonprofit and non-partisan Gary and Mary West Health Institute and the Gary and Mary West Health Policy Center.
-We collaborate with the Gary and Mary West Foundation and all have a singular focus on lowering heathcare costs and enabling seniors to successfully age in place.
+We collaborate with the Gary and Mary West Foundation and all have a singular focus on lowering heathcare costs to enable seniors to successfully age in place.

 Every day 10,000 people turn 65.
 In 2012, 13.7% of the population was 65 and older; by 2040, this number will grow to 21%, putting an enormous strain on our healthcare delivery system.